What We Are Doing:

 Our Editorial Board:

-Caiti Anderson is a second-year law student at William & Mary Law School.
-She is from Bainbridge, New York (it’s in the middle of nowhere in upstate New York; just Google it), and earned her Bachelor’s in Economics, History, and International Studies from Elmira College.
-Caiti is a member of William & Mary Law Review, and spent her summer interning for the Virginia Department of Elections.
+Caiti Anderson is a third-year law student at William & Mary Law School, from Bainbridge, New York.
+Caiti earned her Bachelor’s in Economics, History, and International Studies from Elmira College in Elmira, New York.
+Caiti is a member of William & Mary Law Review, and spent the summer of 2016 interning for the Virginia Department of Elections.
+Upon graduation, she will be working for a New York law firm.
 She is fascinated by the American electoral system and celebrated her eighteenth birthday by registering to vote.
-Caiti spends her precious spare time exploring American historical sites, improving her ballroom dancing, and trying to perfect her grandmother’s eggplant parmigiana.
+Caiti spends her spare time exploring American historical sites with her drone and trying to perfect her grandmother’s eggplant parmigiana.